dom96/Aporia/osx/building-deps/readme.md

 # Building GTK on Mac OS X

-Before you start know this: building GTK on OS X is no picnic.
+Before you start, know this: building GTK on OS X is no picnic.
 It took me a solid week to build ``.dylib``'s which worked.
 Throughout my time attempting to get the damn thing to work I ran into many issues.
-Some of which I hope I can document here for future reference as well as to help others like yourself.
+Some of which I hope I can document here for future reference, as well as to help others like yourself.

 **Note:** I am writing this mostly from memory, so you will likely need to tinker this a bit.